The William & Mary Law Institute of Special Education Advocacy (ISEA)

 Please also note that this course does not provide a certification or endorsement.
 We are simply offering a Certificate in Special Education Advocacy, which indicates that our attendees have successfully completed the required courses within the Institute of Special Education Advocacy.
 We expect that many ISEA graduates who earn this Certificate will list the training as an additional credential on their resumes, CVs, and LinkedIn profiles.
 Learn more.

-Kayla Bower Advocacy Scholarship
+Kayla Bower Advocacy Award and Tuition Waiver

-To apply for the Kayla Bower Advocacy scholarship, please send a completed application and a statement of interest to the committee that explains why you believe you meet one or more of the above eligibility criteria.
+To apply for the Kayla Bower Advocacy Award, please send a completed application and a statement of interest to the committee that explains why you believe you meet one or more of the above eligibility criteria.
 Incomplete applications will not be considered.
 In addition, please answer the following questions:

-In addition, some state Planning Councils or Developmental Disabilities Councils offer scholarships or funds for participation in conferences and short-term educational programs for advocates in the field of developmental disabilities.
+Scholarship Information: In addition, some state Planning Councils or Developmental Disabilities Councils offer scholarships or funds for participation in conferences and short-term educational programs for advocates in the field of developmental disabilities.
 You may want to investigate funding available in your state.
 One such resource is the National Association of Councils on Developmental Disabilities.

 Registration for Law Students

 Law students can earn one graded credit for this course.
 Each law student enrolled for credit will be required to complete the ISEA application, pre-assigned work for ISEA, attend all ISEA sessions, and submit a paper no later than August 10, 2018 of no less than ten double-spaced pages to Professor Christina Jones on a topic mutually agreed upon prior to August 3, 2018.

 Student tuition and fee information is found on this page: